 Elite sports clubs often access international talent in their quest for the top spot in their league.
 Whether it is players, coaches, or support staff, being able to recruit talent from anywhere in the world is essential.
-However, like all UK employers who hire non-EEA migrants, elite sports clubs must obtain a Tier 2 Sponsor Licence and comply with extensive Home office duties and responsibilities.
+However, like all UK employers who hire foreign workers, elite sports clubs must obtain a Tier 2 Sponsor Licence and comply with extensive Home Office sponsorship duties and responsibilities.

-Although it may feel like acquiring a Sponsor Licence is the culmination of efforts to bring foreign team members in, there are still few very important actions to undertake.
+Although it may feel like acquiring a Sponsor Licence is the culmination of efforts to bring foreign team members in, there are still a few essential actions to undertake.
 All Sponsor Licence holders can expect to receive compliance visits from the Home Office.
 These visits are designed to check that Sponsor Licence holders are compliant with UKVI rules and regulations.
-If the compliance officer finds your sports club is in breach of compliance duties and responsibilities, your Sponsor Licence can be suspended or revoked causing the loss of all foreign talent in your sports club and an inability to issue new Certificates of Sponsorship (CoS).
+If the compliance officer finds that the sports club is in breach of compliance duties and responsibilities, the Sponsor Licence can be suspended or revoked causing the loss of all foreign talent in that sports club and an inability to issue new Certificates of Sponsorship (CoS).

 When a sports organisation obtains a Tier 2 Sponsor Licence, it must comply with several duties and responsibilities set by the Home Office.
 When applying for a licence, the company is declaring that it can comply with all compliance duties:

 In addition, there must be personnel within the organisation with specific responsibility for some, or all of the duties and responsibilities who are:

 Sponsor License holders also need to ensure there are sufficient backup systems and personnel in place in case those with specific responsibility are away from work or there are other potential breakdowns in reporting lines.